sitepress/sitepress/README.md

 => "One"
 ```

-Mascot is designed to be embedded in rails and other Ruby web frameworks.
+Sitepress is designed to be embedded in rails and other Ruby web frameworks.

 # Features

-Mascot implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Frontmatter.
+Sitepress implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Frontmatter.

 ## Frontmatter